IGiotto12/cse15l-lab-reports/lab3.md

     }
   }
 ```
-Input that doesn't induce a failure
+Input that doesn't induce a failure:
 This input is already in reversed order so that the algorithm will work as expected.
 ```
 //JUNIT